yadzapp/digz/README.md

-digz - DayZ server query library
+digz
 ---
-digz is a DayZ Standalone server query library.
-It is a fork of node-gamedig, but focus on providing a simpler DayZ server output.
+DayZ Standalone server query library, with DZSA Tools fallback request.
+It is a fork of [node-gamedig](https://github.com/gamedig/node-gamedig/), but focus on providing a simpler DayZ server output.

 digz is available as a node.js module, as well as a [command line executable](#usage-from-command-line).